labgem/PANORAMA_test/README.md

 ## License
 This repository is licensed under the CECILL License.
-By contributing to this repository, you agree to license your contributions under the same license.

 ## Contact
 For questions or suggestions regarding this dataset repository, please open an issue or contact the repository maintainers.